cawasser/chocolate/README.md

             :protoc "resources/proto/message.proto"
             :dummy {}}}
 ```
-This file described the mapping between the "short name" of the type (the key) and (as the value) the protocol buffer Java type (`:class`), the *.proto source
+This file describes the mapping between the "short name" of the type (the key) and (as the value) the protocol buffer Java type (`:class`), the *.proto source
 file (`:protoc`) and the "dummy" value needed by the [clojusc/protobuf](https://github.com/clojusc/protobuf) library for getting the
 Java type back from it's binary representation (marshalling)

-This file is used both internally by the marshalling and unmarshalling code as well as the user-facing
-"Flexible-publisher" and "Flexible-consumer" modal UI.
+This file is used both internally by the marshalling and unmarshalling code as well as the user-facing "Flexible-publisher" and "Flexible-consumer" modal UI.

 #### consumer-types.edn